Netflix/photon/README.md

 ```
 ```
 Options:
--a | --application <APPSTRING>      IMF Application to test against, supported values for <APPSTRING> are app2or2E and app5
+-a | --application <APPSTRING>      IMF Application to test against, supported values for <APPSTRING> are app2, app2E or app5
 ```

 Notes: